lauravoineag/MobileAndroidDeveloper/README.md

 #### Learned while pairing:
 - make small changes frequently in the UI
 - responsive design - design solutions in responsive ways -sizing the container is better than sizing the element - when you are looking at parent child relationship - you want a dynamic size for containers - e.g a button in a column- don't add size to button - add the size in the parent/column
-- Design and Arhitecture -  Think about what responsibilities each class has - The Responsibilities are triggering all the input
+- Design and Arhitecture -  Think about what responsibilities each class has - The Responsibilities are triggering all the input -OOP Principles

 #### Codelabs